 If you do not have an HSC or TPC or Certificate IV and you are over 21 years of age or if you have experienced disadvantage, you can apply for entry under our mature age and disadvantage provisions.
 You will be required to provide evidence to demonstrate your ability to study at degree level.

-Some courses have additional entry requirements, for example our creative courses require you to submit a portfolio of art and design work and our business courses require you to undertake a literacy and numeracy assessment before you are offered a place.
+Some courses have additional entry requirements, for example our creative courses require you to submit examples of art and design work and our business courses require you to undertake a literacy and numeracy assessment before you are offered a place.

 Find out more about entry requirements for international students, including English language requirements.